• Refer a Friend

 Where else can you experience the best local shopping and eating than at your local farmers market?
 Farmers markets have rapidly grown in popularity as social, shopping and eating hubs for the community to experience over the last 20 years.

-In downtown Phoenix, locals flock to the Open Air Market at the Phoenix Public Market on Saturday mornings.
+In downtown Phoenix, locals flock to the Open Air Market at the Downtown Phoenix Farmers Market on Saturday mornings.
 Food trucks, coffee stands, farmers, vendors and even a yoga studio from down the street meet to not only offer their goods but also create an outdoor gathering place that people have come to love.

 Over in Gilbert, over 60 vendors during the summer season and 100 vendors during the fall/spring season can be found just west of the picturesque water tower.
 The Gilbert farmers market is usually open every Saturday and also features some amazing food trucks and entertainment.